MiguelOteo/Telemedicine-Patient-Desktop-App/README.md

 More details of the data base as langeage used (MySQL)

 ### About the Server:
-Apache Tomcat is a free and open-source implementation of the Jakarta Servlet, Jakarta Expression Language, and WebSocket technologies.[3]
+Apache Tomcat is a free and open-source implementation of the Jakarta Servlet, Jakarta Expression Language, and WebSocket technologies.
 Tomcat provides a "pure Java" HTTP web server environment in which Java code can run.

 Catalina is Tomcat's servlet container which will be used to run the servlets of the RestAPI